liucongwust/FATE/examples/federatedrec-examples/hetero_cmn/README.md

-## Homo Neural Network Configuration Usage Guide.
+## Hetero Collaborative Memory Network Configuration Usage Guide.

 This section introduces the dsl and conf for usage of federated GMF(generalized matrix factorization model).
 #### Training Task.